UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 The Accruals container receives information about recorded time as `TimeEntry` events.
 The events are sent asynchronously and the container makes the assumption that they are arriving in the correct order.

 **Data models**
 As mentioned above the [`TimeEntry`](https://github.com/UKHomeOffice/callisto-timecard-restapi/blob/main/docs/payload.md#timeentry) encapsulates the data that the Accruals container uses to update balances.
-Internally balance data is held by the `Accrual` resource (TODO - link to payload).
+Internally balance data is held by the [`Accrual` resource](../../payload.md#accrual)

 ## Updating Accrual balance
 One of the key properties on an Accrual instance is the balance.
 Each instance represents the balance on a given date.
 When `TimeEntry` events are received then they to identify which type of `Accrual` they relate to and also to identify which date(s) are to have their balances calculated.